eflautt/ga-data-science/lessons/lesson-14/readme.md

     print()
 ```

-While some of the concepts may not make sense, some represent clear concepts:
+While some of the concepts may not make sense, some may represent clear concepts:

 ```
 0.009*cup + 0.009*recipe + 0.007*make + 0.007*food + 0.006*sugar
 ```
 is a topic mostly related to cooking and recipes.

-As is
+As is:

 ```
 0.013*butter + 0.010*baking + 0.010*dough + 0.009*cup + 0.009*sugar
 ```

-while
+while:

 ```
 0.013*fashion + 0.006*like + 0.006*dress + 0.005*style